 Given that it’s ‘best this’ and ‘best that’ time of the year I thought I’d list my own top six favourite reads of 2013, particularly as it’s been one of my best reading years in ages.
-Unsurprisngly, I’ve failed miserably to keep to my limit so here are my top however many in no particular order:
+Unsurprisngly, I’ve failed miserably to keep to my limit so here are my top however many in no particular order most with links to reviews on this blog:

 In non-fiction Louisa Waugh’s Meet Me In Gaza made me think about what it must be like to live under virtual siege, Alice Rawsthorn’s Hello World relieved me of always feeling it was my fault when I can’t get something to work, Sarah Moss’s Names for the Sea captured the dislocation of relocating your family somewhere entirely different while Penelope Lively’s Ammonites and Flying Fish left me filled with admiration.
 There are many more but I’m sure you’ve got books to read.
 Before you go back to them, tell me, what are your favourites from 2013?